gofullstack/capistrano-notifier/README.md

 ```

 If you specified `:method => test`, you can see the email that would be
-generated in your console with `cap deploy:notify`.
+generated in your console with `cap deploy:notify:mail`.

 ## StatsD